raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/Power supply and device variation robustness and evaluation.md

-## one of the disadvantage graph
+## 🤮one of the disadvantage graph

 <img width="1068" height="852" alt="Screenshot 2025-10-18 165942" src="https://github.com/user-attachments/assets/3c47c4fc-f643-4b35-9f0f-bfb789541ab2" />

-# observation
+# 🔭observation
   - in this we can see that the the cmos is not able to switchs fully or in other words it can not able to charge and discharge the capacitor properly

-## now we will see what happen when we do variations in etching process
+## 🌊now we will see what happen when we do variations in etching process

 - Etching process variation occurs during the fabrication of integrated circuits when the material removal process does not happen uniformly across the wafer.
 Etching is used to remove unwanted material from specific regions defined by a mask.
 However, due to factors like non-uniform plasma density, etch rate fluctuations, temperature gradients, or mask imperfections, the depth and width of the etched regions can vary from the intended design.